 2.2.1.2 Alternative Technology

-The QR code is quite similar with barcode and RFID all of them are contain the information.
-This kind of technology can be replaces the QR code.
-The barcode is normally uses more than QR code and RFID especially it cheaper than the others.
+QR code is quite similar to 2D barcode and RFID (Radio-frequency identification).
+Both of them contain information and can replace QR code.
+A barcode is normally used more than QR code and RFID especially because it cheaper than the others.
 Finally they can store information in the platform like a symbol and reliable.

 2.2.1.3 The selection of this technology

-For choosing QR code technology because this kind of tool is now very popular and most of people use a smart phone it’s easy to use and comfortable.
-The QR code can solve the problem by the patient don’t need to bring the appoint card when come to the clinic.
-And another reason is it’s faster and reliable than the appointment card.
-The patient can use the QR code only in the smart phone that has a program support the QR code application.
-We use the javascript qr code because it is the web application so, the javascript QR code as a plug in for the web browser.
+The reason why we choose QR code technology is because it is now very popular and most people use a smart phone.
+It is easy to use and comfortable. -Using a QR code for identification, patients do not need to bring their appoint card when they come to the clinic.
+And another reason for using QR code is that is it faster and more reliable than using appointment cards.
+Patients can use the QR code only in the smart phone that has a program support the QR code application.
+We use the JavaScript QR code because it is the web application so, the JavaScript QR code as a plug in for the web browser.

 2.2.2 Phone GAP